-2. Statement of Organization

-Currently, UROPAC's statement of organization lists the AACU as its sole connected organization.
-Although the Commission has interpreted the Act and regulations to permit either or both of the connected organizations to pay administrative and solicitation expenses for a single SSF under their joint operation, such an SSF must list each of the affiliated committees (if any) and each of the connected organizations.
+- 1 from individuals who are members, as well as executive or administrative personnel, and the - 2 families thereof, of AACU, AUA, or both.
+11 CFR 114.7(a) and (c). - 2.
+Statement of Organization - Currently, UROPAC's statement of organization lists the AACU as its sole connected .
+5 organization.
+Although the Commission has interpreted the Act and regulations to permit either or both of the connected organizations to pay administrative and solicitation expenses for a single 6 7 SSF under their joint operation, such an SSF must list each of the affiliated committees (if any) and each of the connected organizations.
 2 U.S.C.
-433(b)(2) and (c); 11 CFR 102.2(a)(1)(ii) and (2); see, e.g., Advisory Opinions 1997-13, 1996-49, 1992-17, 1989-8, and 1988-14.
-Thus, under your proposal, AUA is a connected organization and UROPAC's Statement of Organization must be amended within 10 days of the receipt of this opinion to list both the AUA and the AACU as its connected organizations.
+433(b)(2) and (c); 11 CFR 102.2(a)(1)(ii) and (2); see, e.g., Advisory Opinions 1997-13, 1996-49, 1992-17, 1989-8, and 1988-42.
+Thus, under 10 your proposal, AUA is a connected organization and UROPAC's Statement of Organization must be amended within 10 days of the receipt of this opinion to list both the AUA and the AACU as 11 its connected organizations.
 See Advisory Opinion 2001-18.
-Moreover, the official name of the SSF must also be changed in its Statement of Organization to incorporate the full names of both of its connected organizations.
+Moreover, the official name of the 12 13 SSF must also be changed in its Statement of Organization to incorporate the full names of both of its connected organizations.9 14

 9 Under the Act and Commission regulations, the name of any SSF must include the full names of its connected organizations "on the fund's Statement of Organization, on all reports filed by the fund," and in required disclaimer and disclosure notices.
 2 U.S.C.
 432(e)(5); 11 CFR 102.14(c), 109.11, 110.11; see also Advisory Opinions 2002-4, 1993-7, 1989-8, 1988-42, 1988-14, and 1987-26.
 While the regulations also permit, for limited purposes, the use of a "clearly recognizable abbreviation or acronym by which the connected organization is commonly known," the abbreviation or acronym must be a clearly recognized name that gives adequate notice to the public as to the identity and sponsorship of the SSF.
 11 CFR 102.14(c).
 For example, an SSF may make contributions using its acronym or abbreviated name.
 However, when an SSF uses such an abbreviation or acronym, the SSF must also include the abbreviation or acronym, in addition to the full names of its connected organizations, "on the fund's Statement of Organization, on all reports filed by the fund," and in required disclaimer and disclosure notices.
 11 CFR 102.14(c).
+The Commission makes no determination about whether the acronym "UROPAC" would qualify as a permissible acronym for the SSF.